Early-career Librarian Scholarships

 - Increase participation of entry-level and minority librarians in ACRL professional development activities

 - Increase ACRL’s efforts toward being a more inclusive organization

 - Provide members with an active, positive interaction with ACRL that will strengthen membership retention

 Approximately 90 scholarships will be awarded.
 Each will include complimentary registration (a $390 value), and $350 stipend to attend the ACRL 2017 conference, March 22-25, 2017 in Baltimore, MD.
 The total value of each scholarship is $740.

 - ACRL members with six years or less of post-MLS professional library experience in a librarian role (excluding work study or student work) by the application deadline

 - Recommended by the their dean, director, or immediate supervisor

 - Obtain a recommendation from their dean/director/supervisor in electronic form that can be cut and pasted into the application (not to exceed 300 words).

-- Complete the online Early-career Librarian Scholarship Application.
-The application includes a brief description of the applicant's employment history as well as a description of how attendance at the ACRL conference will support their long-term goals (not to exceed 300 words).
+- Complete the online scholarship application (available May 2016).
+The application includes a brief description of the applicant’s employment history as well as a description of how attendance at the ACRL conference will support their long-term goals (not to exceed 300 words).